grab/engineering-blog/_posts/2019-03-03-data-ingestion-transformation-product-insights.md

 Introduction
 ============

-As Grab grew from a small startup to an organisation serving millions of customers and driver partners, making day-to-day data-driven decisions became paramount.
+As Grab grew from a small startup to an organisation serving millions of consumers and driver partners, making day-to-day data-driven decisions became paramount.
 We needed a system to efficiently ingest data from mobile apps and backend systems and then make it available for analytics and engineering teams.

 Thanks to modern data processing frameworks, ingesting data isn’t a big issue.
 However, at Grab's scale, it is a non-trivial task.
 We had to prepare for two key scenarios: